 As with the second-line airlines, the European majors are extending their existing cost-saving and profitability improvement programs.
-In some cases the targets have even been revised upwards (Turbine at Air Berlin in addition to its Shape & Size program which plans €400 million of cost savings by 2014; Iberia's restructuring plan aimed at a €600 million uplift in profitability by 2015; the 4 Excellence Next Generation program at SAS targeting annual savings of €1 billion).
+In some cases the targets have even been revised upwards (Turbine at Air Berlin in addition to its Shape & Size program which plans €400 million of cost savings by 2014; Iberia's restructuring plan aimed at a €600 million uplift in profitability by 2015; the 4 Excellence Next Generation program at SAS targeting cost savings of €1 billion between September 2011 and the end of 2014).
 For its part, Lufthansa is continuing to implement its SCORE program which looks for a €1.5 billion improvement in profitability by 2015.
-These restructuring programs are generally accompanied by payroll measures: some 3,000 jobs to go at Lufthansa and 1,000 at LSG Sky Chef; reduction in 900 jobs at Air Berlin; 4,500 job losses at Iberia ; 6,000 job losses for SAS Group of which 1,000 at subsidiary Scandinavian Airlines in addition to an average salary reduction of 15%; 5,000 jobs at Air France, etc. At Iberia, in addition to a 25% reduction in headcount, the restructuring plan also foresees a 33% cut in payroll expenses and a reduction in the fleet involving five fewer long-haul and 25 medium-haul aircraft relative to 2012.
+These restructuring programs are generally accompanied by redundancy plans: some 3,000 jobs to go at Lufthansa and 1,000 at LSG Sky Chef; reduction in 900 jobs at Air Berlin; 4,500 job losses at Iberia; 6,000 job losses for SAS Group of which 1,000 at subsidiary Scandinavian Airlines in addition to an average salary reduction of 15%; 5,000 jobs at Air France, etc. At Iberia, in addition to a 25% reduction in headcount, the restructuring plan also foresees a 33% cut in payroll expenses and a reduction in the fleet involving five fewer long-haul and 25 fewer medium-haul aircraft relative to 2012.

-The European airlines are adapting their short and medium-haul operations.
+The European airlines are adapting their short and medium-haul business models.
 Within Lufthansa Group, as of 2013, all the European flights of Lufthansa Passenger Airlines not serving Frankfurt and Munich are now operated by its low cost Germanwings subsidiary.
 For its part, in July 2012, Austrian Airlines transferred its operational activities to its Tyrolean Airways subsidiary.
 In April 2012, Iberia launched the Iberia Express brand in short and medium-haul.
 In addition, IAG is now looking to acquire the remaining 54% in Vueling (46% owned by Iberia) to integrate it as an independent entity within IAG.
 Finnair is looking for a partner to sub-contract its European flights and concentrate on its long-haul activity.
-In January 2013, Air France launched the restructuring of its medium-haul activity thanks to an improvement in the productivity of flight crew and ground staff, enabling a reduction in the fleet, a review of the network and a new commercial offer.
-In parallel, the regional operation has also been restructured around the French subsidiaries.
+In January 2013, Air France launched the restructuring of its medium-haul activity driven by an improvement in the productivity of flight crew and ground staff, enabling a reduction in the fleet, a review of the network and a new commercial offer.
+In parallel, the French subsidiaries have been integrated into a new regional division.

-The two European low cost airlines continue to develop their model.
-EasyJet reported an increase in its financial results and is highlighting the success of its model.
+The two European low cost airlines continue to develop their model. easyJet reported an increase in its financial results and is highlighting the success of its model.
 The latter is maintaining its strategy of a targeted offer directed at both business and leisure customers.
 For the business segment (18% of its client base in 2011 and 6% growth in the number of business passengers in 2012), easyJet has recently extended seat allocation to the whole of its network.
 In 2011, the company also launched its easyJet lean cost-cutting program (source 1).
-For its part, Ryanair is maintaining a high degree of seasonality in its flight schedule (reflected in80 aircraft grounded during the Winter season) accompanied by an increase in the proportion of temporary staff (56% in IATA 2011 versus 40% in IATA 2008).
+For its part, Ryanair is maintaining a high degree of seasonality in its flight schedule reflected in 80 aircraft grounded during the Winter season accompanied by an increase in the proportion of temporary staff (56% in IATA 2011 versus 40% in IATA 2008).